GuidelinesCollab/azure-sdk/docs/dotnet/introduction.md

 {% include requirement/SHOULD id="dotnet-version-major-changes" %} increment the major version when making large feature changes.

 {% include requirement/MUST id="dotnet-version-change-on-release" %} select a version number greater than the highest version number of any other released Track 1 package for the service in any other scope or language.

+### Logging

+Request logging will be done automatically by the `HttpPipeline`.
+If a client library needs to add custom logging, follow the [same guidelines](implementation.md#general-logging) and mechanisms as the pipeline logging mechanism.
+If a client library wants to do custom logging, the designer of the library must ensure that the logging mechanism is pluggable in the same way as the `HttpPipeline` logging policy.

+{% include requirement/MUST id="dotnet-logging-follow-guidelines" %} follow [the logging section of the Azure SDK General Guidelines](implementation.md#general-logging) if logging directly (as opposed to through the `HttpPipeline`).

+#### Distributed Tracing {#dotnet-distributedtracing}

+{% include draft.html content="Guidance coming soon ..." %}

 ### Documentation {#dotnet-documentation}